 For more info about Canadian cuisine click here.

-Canada is very affordable for tourists and the biggest expense would be a plane ticket if you are not coming from neighboring US, from which you can come by road from many major cities.
+Canada is very affordable for tourists and the biggest expense would be a plane ticket if you are not coming from the neighboring US, from which you can come by road from many major cities.

 For detailed pricing information for various items, click here.

-Canada is a large country and spreads from Pacific to Atlantic Ocean and from the US all the way deep into Arctic Circle, so weather and climate naturally vary depending on your location.
+Canada is a large country and spreads from the Pacific to the Atlantic Ocean and from the US all the way deep into Arctic Circle, so weather and climate naturally vary depending on your location.

 Northern parts have obviously cold Arctic climate, coastal areas have maritime climate and continental climate is in the middle and close to the border with the US.

 The lowest temperatures are in December and January and they go easily below zero.
-More you move to the south, temperatures rise and climate is more moderate.
+More you move to the south, temperatures rise and the climate is more moderate.

 Summers in the south and along the coast can be nice and warm with temperatures not raising more than 25 C.